All households in York have fortnightly recycling collections; watch our video to find out more about the 'York Recycling Journey'.

 - keep paper and cardboard separate from other materials

-Recycling will continue to be fully co-mingled in a small number of areas, with all recyclables collected together by our crews.
+Recycling will continue to be fully co-mingled in a few areas, with all recyclables collected together by our crews.
 These materials are still recycled and you must continue to separate paper and cardboard from other waste materials.
 This makes it easier for the crews to quickly check for non-recyclable materials.

 See further information about what you can recycle at the kerbside.